Falcon LogScale Collector 1.9.1 GA (2025-05-20)

 Collecting Data

-A scenario has been identified in which customers collecting Windows Events from Forwarded Events on pre-Windows Server 2016 systems may experience FLC crashes when processing these events.
-The issue has been observed in environments with mixed Windows versions where older systems forward events to newer collectors.
+A scenario has been identified in which customers collecting Windows Events from Forwarded Events on pre-Windows Server 2016 systems might experience Log Collector crashes when processing these events.
+The issue has been seen in environments with mixed Windows versions where older systems forward events to newer collectors.

 The core issue involves compatibility problems when parsing forwarded events due to version mismatches between event templates.